 Pumpkin desserts are always a huge hit with me!
 It’s taken quite some time for certain members of my family to get on board, but recipes like this one have slowly converted them.
 These pumpkin cheesecake bars are a combination of two holiday classics: pumpkin pie and traditional cheesecake.
 They’re thick, sweet and full of fall spices.
 While these do require a bit of extra work, they are totally worth it.
+And the steps themselves are really simple.

 You can easily double this recipe to fit a 9×13-inch pan.
 It’s a great dessert to take to parties or gatherings, especially if you want to impress your friends and family.
 I mean, look at those perfect layers right there!
 These luscious pumpkin pie cheesecake bars were loved by everyone who tried them.
 We shared them with friends and I was immediately asked when I was going to share this recipe.
 That’s how you know it’s a good one!

 For more pumpkin cheesecake recipes, check out:

-- 1½ c. graham cracker crumbs
+- 1 1/2 c graham cracker crumbs

-- 3 tbsp. granulated sugar
+- 3 TB granulated sugar

-- 5 tbsp. melted butter
+- 5 TB melted butter

-- ¼ c. sour cream
+- 1/4 c sour cream

-- ⅓ c. granulated sugar
+- 1/3 c granulated sugar

-- ½ tsp. vanilla extract
+- 1/2 tsp vanilla extract

 - 2 eggs